-Roots and Herbs Potage
+Immune-Boosting Roots & Herbs Potage

-1 fresh burdock root - chopped.
+- 1 fresh burdock root - chopped.
 If you can’t find burdock in the wild, Asian stores sell burdock root under the name “gobo.”

-2-3 fresh dandelion roots - chopped
+- 2 fresh dandelion roots - chopped

-3 qts. beef, chicken, bone, or veggie broth*
+- 3 qts. beef, chicken, bone, or veggie broth*

-2 carrots – chopped
+- 2 carrots – chopped

-1 red or golden beet - chopped
+- 1 red or golden beet - chopped

-1 medium onion - chopped
+- 1 small onion - chopped

-3-4 cloves garlic - chopped
+- 3-4 cloves garlic - chopped

-1 cup whole grain basmati or brown rice
+- 1/2 cup whole grain basmati or brown rice

-1/4 cup tamari
+- 1/4 cup liquid aminos

-2 Tbsp. apple cider vinegar
+- 2 Tbsp. apple cider vinegar

-2 Tbsp. miso
+- 2 Tbsp. miso

-- Add the remaining ingredients except for miso and garlic.
+- Add the remaining ingredients except for the liquid aminos, kelp, miso and garlic.
 Cover and bring to a boil.
-Reduce heat and simmer on medium low for ½ hour to 45 minutes.
-Take off heat, add miso, garlic, and sprinkle bowls of potage with nutritional yeast and fresh parsley right before serving.
+Reduce heat and simmer on medium low for ½ hour to 45 minutes or until the rice is tender.
+Take off the heat, add the liquid aminos, kelp, miso, garlic.
+Sprinkle bowls of potage with nutritional yeast and fresh parsley right before serving.

 For variety, try adding beans, squash, chopped cabbage, kale, basil, herbs, and other root vegetables.
 Serve with a nice salad and warm crusty bread and butter.
 Enjoy!

 To make vegetable broth: Every time you chop a veggie, whether it's onions, beets, garlic, celery, carrots, potatoes, parsley, basil, herb stems, etc., simply put the peels and scraps in a freezer bag, and toss into the freezer.
 Keep adding to the bag until it's full.
 Empty the bag of veggie scraps in pot, add double the amount of water, bring to a boil, turn heat down and slowly simmer for an hour or so, then strain.
 You can add salt and pepper, or leave it plain.
 I've always had great success making flavorful vegetable stock this way.
 The one time I didn't care for the taste was the one time that there were too many lemon rinds in the mix.
 That batch was tooooo bitter!
 BTW: I always use organic vegetables.
 They're just better than non organic.